 One of our students took a picture from a recent retreat – as we were walking on Formby Beach (8 miles north of Liverpool).
 It reminds me of the pair of disciples walking to Emmaus….
 He has called the picture ‘The Entrance to Heaven’ and entered it into a Winter Photography Competition.
 I love the sense of space and the incredible skies in it.
-You can vote for it by following this link…. and ‘liking’ it *Competition deadline has just passed so I’ve taken link out*
+The Competition had over 150 entries – but it has been selected for the final – the last 5.
+You can vote for it by following this link…. and ‘liking’ it *Link

 Its been a busy couple of days at the Manchester Chaplaincy.
 Traditionally we sell pancakes to fund the excellent work that our student SVP group do, particularly with the poor homeless (4 soup runs a week) and the breakfast club that they fund and run in Moss Side which ensures that the kids start the school day with a full stomach.
 Foolishly I challenged them to beat the record of 300 pancakes – with a meal on me promised as the prize ….. they sold 600 pancakes this year.
 A great effort and busy day at the chaplaincy – we reckon with the foodbank open in the morning we possibly had close to 800 coming in and out of the building in one day …which is probably a record!